 This post may contain affiliate links.
 Read my whole disclosure here.

-My first month of my parenting challenge is dedicated to connecting with my little boy, so I am focusing on this and I’m trying to find different ways to build a strong connection with him.
+The first month of my parenting challenge is dedicated to connecting with my little boy, so I am focusing on this and I’m trying to find different ways to build a strong connection with him.
 One of the best parenting tools I discovered some time ago is special time.
 Spending some special time with kids on a regular basis offers them the chance to enjoy our presence and to feel listened and connected with us.

 What does special time with kids mean?

 A special time means spending 10-20 minutes with the child and doing whatever he wants to do with that time.
 The only rule for the parent is to give the child his full attention and love.
 This time is mainly about connecting with the kid and showing him the positive attitude you’d like to see from him for the rest of the day.
 Playing and laughing together will create that special connection between parent and child and this will create the opportunity to build a strong relationship that prevents negative behaviors.